-Beyond route-specific planning efforts, NVTA will continue to actively participate in existing regional working groups, as a key partner and stakeholder, and lead additional efforts necessary to fill gaps and areas that will directly impact NVTA's long range planning and funding, including the BRT-supportive technology applications that are essential to provide seamless operations and positive customer experience.
+Beyond route-specific planning efforts, it is recommended that NVTA lead additional evaluation of the BRT-supportive technology applications that are essential to provide seamless operations and positive customer experience.
 The region will also need to consider and make decisions about how this multi-jurisdictional BRT system should be operated and governed as it gets built out.
-It is recommended that NVTA, in collaboration with jurisdictions and agencies across Planning District 8 and in alignment with ongoing efforts, give consideration to various topics such as who will operate each route, and how infrastructure will be used.
+It is recommended that NVTA, in collaboration with jurisdictions and agencies, give consideration to various topics such as who will operate each route, and how infrastructure will be used.